dugancathal/brim/README.md

 Usage
 -----

-Currently, there are two primary operations supported: project creation and templating.
+Currently, there are three primary operations supported: project creation, templating, and vim plugins using Pathogen <http://github.com/tpope/vim-pathogen>.

 Project creation creates a directory with the following format and some sensible defaults: